hashicorp/vault/website/source/api/system/mounts.html.md

 page_title: "/sys/mounts - HTTP API"
 sidebar_current: "docs-http-system-mounts"
 description: |-
-  The `/sys/mounts` endpoint is used manage secret backends in Vault.
+  The `/sys/mounts` endpoint is used manage secrets engines in Vault.
 ---

 # `/sys/mounts`

-The `/sys/mounts` endpoint is used manage secret backends in Vault.
+The `/sys/mounts` endpoint is used manage secrets engines in Vault.

-## List Mounted Secret Backends
+## List Mounted Secrets Engines

-This endpoints lists all the mounted secret backends.
+This endpoints lists all the mounted secrets engines.

 | Method   | Path                         | Produces               |
 | :------- | :--------------------------- | :--------------------- |